Santhoshnov/Santhoshnov/README.md

 # Hi there, I'm Santhosh S 👋

 I'm a passionate Full Stack Developer with expertise in frontend and backend development.
 I enjoy working with various technologies and staying up-to-date with the latest trends in web development.
 I'm always eager to learn and adapt to new technologies through hands-on project building.
-My focus is on creating efficient and user-friendly web applications that meet the needs of clients and provide a seamless user experience.

 ## Tech Stacks